fonfalleh/playin/Plan.md

 TODO TODO did the wildcard string field break multivalued=false where unspecified?
 Doesn't that work for managed schema?
 The example response uses multivalued for fields that maybe shouldn't.
 Oh well, easy to see when/if it breaks.

-TODO can/should facets be stored=false and docValues=true?
+DONE can/should facets be stored=false and docValues=true?
 Can't remember.
+yes

+TODO website: play around with css so it's not broken :)

+TODO plugins: passthrough of unexpected tokens/don't crash bad queries